charanarroju/sonarqube-jenkins-terraform-demo/README.md

-# Jenkins CICD Pipeline for Terraform Code
+# Jenkins CICD Pipeline for Terraform Code by charan on mar 29-2023